 COVERED OVER: Twelve Cover/Tribute albums that soar – or bore…….

-While none of us are adverse to a superbly worked cover version, take anything from the first four albums by Rod Stewart, offence can quickly be taken when a cover is ill-chosen or ill-conceived.
+While none of us are adverse to a superbly worked cover, take anything from the first four albums by Rod Stewart for example, offence can quickly be taken when an alternative version is ill-chosen or ill-conceived.

 But what of entire albums where a group of artists focus on the work of one performer, sometimes as a posthumous tribute?